bu11ymaguire/fifa14_legendMode/README.md

 It was created using the CM14 tool and is based on the **FIFA 14 Moddingway Mod 6.1.1 (using the 8.0 database)**.
 The player stats and database details (e.g., height, weight, skin color) are referenced from **FIFA ONLINE 3**.

 I'm uploading this to the repository to cherish the memory of the sleepless nights I spent creating this patch back in middle school.
+Looking back, I realize this project was my very first experience working with data.
+I was thrilled to see the high view count and the surprisingly positive feedback from the community in the comments.

 **Link to the original post (Korean):** [https://cafe.naver.com/realfifaarena/377402](https://cafe.naver.com/realfifaarena/377402)